moolleer/castle-guide/README.md

 - The icons for the social media links and logo have been taken from [FontAwesome](https://fontawesome.com/)

 ### Future Features
+- Make the images clickable and open up a new page for each castle with more information and history.
+- Improve the design for different screen sizes, so the alignment is more an even flow of the content.
+It works on the most dimensions, but theres more room for improvement.

 ## Testing
 ### Manual testing

 - Text and email inputs in the sign up form are validated.
 - All of the websites pages are fully responsive.
-This was tested by using Google
+This was tested by using Google Developer Tool.
 - The website have been tested and works in different browsers:

   - Google Chrome